 - Pick A Good Host

 When deciding on a server to host your videos, opt for one that can meet your space needs before you can start uploading them to your site.
-Whether you decide to self-host or get a premium or free hosting option, ensure that the server is able to meet your immediate needs, and is also willing to accommodate your growth needs in the future.
+Whether you decide to self-host or get a premium or free hosting option, ensure that the server is able to meet your immediate needs, and is also willing to accommodate your growing needs in the future.